 For too long, we have been looking to the past to solve current day problems and revitalise our town centres.
 We now live and work and shop in completely different ways.
 What has been missing is the realisation that Scotland’s town centres and empty buildings are amazing places and that we need to combine these resources with the amazing people living nearby.

-On 27th August, Margaret Burgess the Housing Minister will open our very first Can Do Messy Space and turn the project from virtual to actual.
+On 27th August 2015, Margaret Burgess the Housing Minister opened our very first Can Do Messy Space and turned the project from virtual to actual.
 Falkirk is to be a pilot scheme to show other towns how this hub concept can be successful.
 The former Walmsley’s Store on Falkirk’s Callendar Riggs is being turned into the first Can Do Places Hub where local people will work together, test out enterprising ideas, and sell and make wares.
 The key factor here is that the project aims to keep as much of the money generated within the Falkirk economy.
 Another difference from other regeneration projects is that this one will bring together not-for-profit, public, voluntary and private sector organisations all under one roof in a unique collaboration.

 If our assumptions are right, then the building could host businesses with a collective turnover of £3 million.
 If we then use the local economy multiplier, we can predict it will help retain £9 million in the Falkirk area.

 Now that’s what I call town centre reinvention.